adam4130/config/README.md

 # config
-Installs basic config files for GitHub, Vim, and Zathura.
+Basic config files and install script for Gentoo, GitHub, and Vim.